-Please refer to www.thermoscientific.com/onebio for Material Safety Data Sheet of the product.
+Please refer to www.thermoscientific.com/fermentas for Material Safety Data Sheet of the product.

-© 2012 Thermo Fisher Scientific, Inc. All rights reserved.
-SYBR is a registered trademark of Molecular Probes, Inc. ABI PRISM, ROX, ViiA and PrimerExpress are registered trademarks of Applera Corporation.
-Mx3000P, Mx3005P are registered trademarks and Mx4000 is trademark of Stratagene, Inc. All other trademarks are the property of Thermo Fisher Scientific Inc. and its subsidiaries.
+© 2011 Thermo Fisher Scientific Inc. All rights reserved.
+SYBR is a registered trademark of Molecular Probes, Inc. ABI PRISM is a registered trademark of Applied Biosystems.
+StepOne and PrimerExpress are registered trademarks of Applera Corporation.
+All other trademarks are the property of Thermo Fisher Scientific Inc. and its subsidiaries.